CMS 273, Winter 2020

 - Christian Frankenberg: Trace gas plume detection and flux estimation from 2D imagery

 - Gregg Hallinan: Optimized Sampling for Next-Generation Radio Telescopes

 - Evan Kirby: Extracting the Most Information from Low-Resolution, Noisy Stellar Spectra

 - A Survey of Deep Learning for Scientific Discovery, M. Raghu and E. Schmidt

 CMS 273 is a 9 unit course, offered either graded or pass/fail.
 Each team is expected to complete the following:

-Project presentation: each team will make a short (10 min) presentation in week 5 of the class (midterms), describing the focus of their project.
+- Project presentation: each team will make short (15-20 min) presentations in the middle and toward the end of the term, describing the focus of their project.
 Comments on these presentations will be provided to the team for incorporation in the final report.

 - Final report: each team will prepare a paper describing their work during the term.
 This should build on the midterm report by including some preliminary results and/or case studies.